Stranglehold (video game): Gameplay

+Stranglehold attempts to translate the "gun ballet" aesthetic popularized by director John Woo in films such as Hard Boiled and The Killer into an interactive media format.
+Although the game has drawn comparisons to Max Payne, which was influenced by Woo's films, a more accurate account of both games' creative provenances traces them to Woo's lengthy shootouts.

 Stranglehold is a third-person shooter game.
-Players control Inspector Tequila Yuen as he fights various gangsters throughout Hong Kong and Chicago.
-Players can traverse each level by walking around, diving, and taking cover behind walls.
-They can do all of this while using a variety of weapons, including pistols, submachine guns, shotguns, assault rifles, rocket launchers, heavy machine guns, and grenades.
-Jumping in any direction or interacting with any object while aiming at an opponent (or pressing a certain button) will slow time, creating a short window during which Tequila can shoot at targets.
-This technique—called Tequila Time—generates a cinematic effect that mimics Woo's.
+Players control Tequila as he fights various gangsters throughout Hong Kong and Chicago.
+Players can traverse each level by walking, diving, and taking cover behind walls.
+Weapons are available such as pistols, submachine guns, shotguns, assault rifles, rocket launchers, heavy machine guns, and grenades.
+Jumping in any direction or interacting with any object while aiming at an opponent (or pressing a certain button) will slow down time, creating a short window during which Tequila can shoot at targets.
+This technique, called Tequila Time in the game, generates a cinematic effect that mimics Woo's films.
 Tequila Time is managed through a meter which drains with use and regenerates with time.
-Tequila can also make use of his environment, moving up and down railings, swinging from chandeliers and sliding across tabletops and riding on carts while shooting at enemies.
+Tequila can also make use of his environment, moving up and down railings, swinging from chandeliers, sliding across tabletops, and riding on carts while shooting at enemies.

 Another form of gameplay comes from the style and grace associated with Woo's balletic firefights.
 By taking out enemies, the player earns stars.
 The more stylish the kills performed, the more stars received.
 Taking out enemies in quick succession, or interacting with the environment when taking down opponents, will earn the player the optimum number of stars.
 As an incentive to interact with the environment, Tequila receives a bonus to his attack power and defense during interactions.
 Tequila also employs several iconic techniques from Woo's movies, referred to as Tequila Bombs.
-Tequila Bombs require energy to perform.
-The player gains energy by defeating enemies (equal to the Stars obtained) and by collecting paper cranes hidden about each level.
+These require energy to perform.
+The player gains energy by defeating enemies (equal to the stars obtained) and by collecting paper cranes hidden about each level.